phatgolo/GameTutorial/section7/README.md

 ### ✏️ Try on your own

-> 📋 Can you make an asteriod class, with a random speed to make it a bit more challenging

 > 📋 Can you load different sizes of asteroids by using `Actor("asteroid" + str(randint(1, 4)))` and name the asteriod images asteroid1, asteroid2 etc?

+> 📋 Can you make an asteriod class, with a random speed and rotation to make it a bit more challenging

 ## Stuck?